Leaders in compassionate care

 The Montreal Institute for Palliative Care was established in 2018 as a branch of the Teresa Dellar Palliative Care Residence.

 It was born from a simple idea: the insights gained through caring for individuals and families at the Residence can, and should, benefit the broader community.
 In fact, the Institute helps fulfil the Residence’s vision to improve palliative care capacity, quality and access through education, knowledge exchange, research, advocacy and by serving as a resource for other communities.
-We focus on strengthening connections, advancing understanding, and promoting practical tools that support well-being in all care settings.

 By building and sharing knowledge and fostering collaboration, the Institute supports efforts to improve palliative care capacity and quality of life across the entire continuum of care.